 Logistics Manager Salary

 Logistics Managers in the United States are often veterans in their line of work, with around half bringing more than 10 years of experience to the table.
 Salaries slide in at $63K annually on average but can range from $39K to $97K per year.
 The final incomes of Logistics Managers generally vary between $39K and $97K; higher pay grades include potential for bonuses, profit sharing, and commissions as high as $13K, $10K, and $30K, respectively.
 The specific employer is the main element affecting pay for this group — geography and years of experience are driving factors as well.
 Work is enjoyable for Logistics Managers, who typically claim high levels of job satisfaction.
 Most Logistics Managers survey respondents are men (73 percent).
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to the greater part.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Logistics Manager